jerkar/springboot-plugin/README.md

 jerkar @org.jerkar:addin-spring-boot:1.2.7.+ -buildClass=JkSpringbootBuild scaffold eclipse#
 ```

-The `eclipse#` parameter tells Jerkar to activate Eclipse plugin.
-The Eclipse plugin alters the `scaffold` method in order to add .classpath and .project file creation to the scaffolded project.
+The `eclipse#` parameter tells Jerkar to activate plugin for Eclipse.
+The Jerkar plugin for Eclipse alters the `scaffold` method in order to add .classpath and .project file creation to the scaffolded project.

-### Using Eclipse plugin for Jerkar
+### Using Eclipse plugin for Jerkar (do no confuse with above Jerkar plugin for Eclipse)

-The following plugin *https://github.com/jerkar/eclipsePlugin4Jerkar* makes it very easy.
+The following plugin *https://github.com/jerkar/eclipsePlugin4Jerkar* makes it all very easy.

 * Create an empty Java project in Eclipse (File -> New -> Java Project)
 * Right click on it and select Jerkar -> Scafffold -> Spring Boot Project